apcl-research/human_attention_localize_c_bugs/README.md

   <summary><strong>Expand Section</strong></summary>

 ### 4.1.1 Eye Tracking Data
+> [!NOTE]
+> - You may skip all of these steps if you would like to use our generated .pkl files located at this Google Drive Link: https://drive.google.com/drive/folders/1eTnnvSOuRE0g94TNWKcHzAgez_4G1xa9?usp=drive_link
+> - You may skip to step 6 if you would like to use our generated databases located at this Google Drive Links: https://drive.google.com/drive/folders/1_D4LoZXNVAaxDzO2TuDV_Dc0lOmk_dOm?usp=drive_link
-#### Note: Skip steps 1-2 if using study's original data which is included in this repository, `analyze` branch, `only_eclipse_data` folder.
+> - Skip to step 3 if using study's original data which is included in this repository, `analyze` branch, `only_eclipse_data` folder.
 Note, you many need to unzip some large files.

 1. Reorganize data to make sure there are no nested folders (iTrace-Toolkit does not handle nested folder structures well).
-You will see that the folder organization of `only_eclipse_data` in the `analyze` branch has been modified from `main`'s version to accommodate this.
+You will see that some of the folder organization of `only_eclipse_data` in the `analyze` branch has been modified from `main`'s version to accommodate this.
+In situations where there are nested folders in `only_eclipse_data` in the `analyze` branch, these folders are used to create separate databases.
 2. Convert all relevant references to .md files to references to .c files in the iTrace/eclipse .xml files.
 Use `convert_md_to_c_in_eclipse_xml.py`
 #### Note: This is the state that the files in `only_eclipse_data` in the `analyze` branch are in
 #### Note: You may skip steps 3-4 if you would like to use our generated srcML files located at this Google Drive Link: https://drive.google.com/drive/folders/1Y4HQGYNrKKFCap6LzHGmnmCDMB3xlQEa?usp=drive_link